Dunith-Code/weather-app/README.md

 - **Visual polish**: color-coded comfort levels (emerald/amber/rose), glassmorphism styling, subtle fade-in animations. *Why:* makes the ranking scannable at a glance rather than requiring the viewer to read every number. *How:* a `getComfortStyle()` helper maps score thresholds to Tailwind color classes; translucency and backdrop blur are applied via Tailwind utilities.

 - **Dockerized deployment**: multi-stage builds for both frontend and backend, so final images don't contain source code or dev dependencies.

+- **Live-extended Comfort Index**: added Visibility as a fifth factor during the required screen recording, live and unscripted, see [Comfort Index Formula](#comfort-index-formula) and `docs/design-exploration.md` for the full story

 ---